Important Global Message

 On May 11, 2004, the Miami-Dade Board of County Commissioners adopted Ordinance 04-94, requiring the owner or operator of any package or food store selling alcoholic beverages to post alcohol warning signs.
 It applies to owners and operators of package stores and food stores throughout Miami-Dade County that offer alcoholic beverages for sale.
 It alerts individuals, when buying alcoholic beverages at package and food stores that it is unlawful to possess an open container of alcohol while driving or riding in a motor vehicle, that driving under the influence of alcohol is unlawful and that violators are subject to immediate arrest and impoundment of their vehicle.

-Each sign must be at least eleven (11) inches by seventeen (17) inches in size.
+Each sign must be at least 11 inches by 17 inches in size.
 The required wording, which must be legible and printed in English, Spanish and Creole, is…“It is unlawful to possess an open container of alcohol while driving or riding in a motor vehicle.
 Driving under the influence of alcohol is unlawful.
 Violators are subject to immediate arrest and impoundment of their vehicle.
 Remember: just one bottle of beer or other alcoholic drink could land you in jail.”

 Signs shall prominently be posted on the outside of each display case and cooler containing alcoholic beverages.
 For example, if there is a display case for beer in the rear of the store and a cooler of beer in the front of the store, a sign would have to be posted on both the display case and the cooler.
 Decal signs that have letters printed on a transparent background, so that customers can still see the products offered for sale through a glass door of a display case, are permitted.